IABTechLab/uid2docs/docs/guides/advertiser-dataprovider-guide.md

 2. Using the results from Step 3, [Monitor for salt bucket rotations related to your stored raw UID2s](#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-uid2s), remap any raw UID2 for which the salt buckets have been rotated by retrieving new raw UID2 for those IDs, following Step 1, [Retrieve a raw UID2 for DII using the identity map endpoint](#1-retrieve-a-raw-uid2-for-dii-using-the-identity-map-endpoint).

    Then, use the refreshed UID2s to update audiences, following Step 2, [send raw UID2 to a DSP](#2-send-stored-raw-uid2s-to-dsps-to-create-audiences).

+## Check Opt-Out Status

+It's important to honor user opt-out status.
+Here are two ways you can check that you have the latest opt-out information:

+- The UID2 Operator Service distributes opt-out information to advertisers and data providers via the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint.

+- Advertisers and data providers can check the opt-out status of raw UID2s using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint.

 ## FAQs